Spokenly for Android

 Join the waitlist.
 If enough people are interested, we may explore a Android version.

-Why Spokenly Starts with Apple
+Why Spokenly Started with Apple

-What You Get with Spokenly on Apple
+What You Get with Spokenly

 Spokenly is completely free with local models and BYOK.
 No account needed.